birdandhike.com logo

 Caruthers Canyon Road (view N)

-Note that walking up the road, the first adit encountered has collapsed, despite timbers intended to hold it open.
+Note that walking up the road to the right, the first adit encountered has collapsed, despite timbers intended to hold it open.
 Let this stand as a warning to hikers - mines are never safe to enter.

-Just around the corner to the right an old pipe comes out of the main adit.
+Atop the tailings pile, just around the corner, an old pipe comes out of the main adit.
 To the right is a shaft - don't get too close to the edge!
 To the left are other adits.
 Straight up the hill is a shaft and an adit, and up across the hillside 100 yards to the east is another adit.
-I didn't record good notes here, but these three sites are the main areas of activity, although I've underestimated the number of adits.
+I didn't record good notes here, but these three sites were the main areas of activity, although I've underestimated the number of adits.

 For hikers who want to see inside the mines without the danger, click here.
 Return to the trailhead by following the road back down the canyon.